andrewvc/node-streamlogger/README.md

       logger.warn("Should be custom");
       logger.info("Should be standard");

-      //Setting custom log levels, note that since this is async lib this can
+      //Setting custom log levels, note that since this is an async lib this can
-      //can cause problems with calls sent earlier in this tick, if you delete
+      //can cause problems with calls sent earlier in this tick if you delete
-      // an existing log level
+      //an existing log level
       var levels = logger.levels;
       levels.extraFatal = levels.fatal + 1;
       //This will not work, as emitter is an existing property of the logger